 |Additional Superintendent of Police or Additional Deputy Commissioner of Police under the state government||15,600-39,000 INR along with grade pay of 6,600 INR.|

 |Deputy Superintendent of Police also designated as Assistant Commissioner of Police||15,600-39,100 INR along with grade pay of 5,400 INR|

 The above-mentioned salary grade for the IPS (Indian Police Service) officer has been fixed by the Indian Government and it is a flexible salary scale and would be upgraded from time to time.
 Other than the monthly salary, an IPS officer also enjoys other perks which again depends on his/her post.

 Know about IPS Eligibility in the linked article.

 UPSC Civil Services Exam Structure

-Candidates who clear Civil Services Mains Exam will be summoned for interview/personality test round.
-During the personality test/interview round, Union Public Service Commission (UPSC) would assess the candidates on various criteria and decide for the post for an IPS (Indian Police Service) Officers.
+Candidates who clear the UPSC Mains Exam will be summoned for interview/personality test round.
+During the personality test/interview round, Union Public Service Commission (UPSC) would assess the candidates on various criteria and decide the post for an IPS (Indian Police Service) Officers.

 Note: The merit list or the final selection list is declared by the UPSC based on total marks obtained by candidates in the Civil Services Mains Exam and Personality Test/Interview round.